google/bumble/rust/README.md

 # Usage

-Set up a virtualenv for Bumble, or otherwise have an isolated Python environment fur Bumble and its dependencies.
+Set up a virtualenv for Bumble, or otherwise have an isolated Python environment for Bumble and its dependencies.

 Due to Python being
 [picky about how its sys path is set up](https://github.com/PyO3/pyo3/issues/1741,